metabase/metabase/docs/exploration-and-organization/exploration.md

 - Create new things (like new questions and dashboards)
 - Find things (saved questions, dashboards, models, etc.)
-- Find and jump to Admin settings
+- Find and jump to Admin and account settings.

-So anytime you want to do or find anything in Metabase, just hit cmd/ctrl + k and start typing what you want to do.
+So anytime you want to do or find anything in Metabase, just hit `cmd/ctrl + k` and start typing what you want to do.

+> The command palette is currently unavailable in [interactive embedding](../embedding/interactive-embedding.md) contexts.

-## Search
+## Advanced search

-If you want to refine your search with filters, use the search bar and click through to the search results page.
+To filter your search results, hit `cmd/ctrl + K` to bring up the command palette and enter your search term.
+The first result is a link to "Search and filter all X results".

 You can select a result from the dropdown, or hit enter to view a search results page.
 You can also activate the search bar from anywhere by pressing the `/` key.